dOpensource/dsiprouter/docs/use-cases.rst

 NOTE:** Type <context=from-trunk> underneath the <type=peer> in the Peer Details box if it does not appear.

-6. Next you will enter the configurations for incoming by selecting the **Inbound** tab in the SIP Settings.
+6. Next you will enter the configurations for incoming by selecting the **Incoming** tab in the SIP Settings.
 Here you will enter the SIP settings for inbound calls.
 You will need:

+User Context: This is most often the account name or number your provider expects.
+In this example we named it "inbound calls".
-The following fields needs to be entered
+The following User Details needs to be entered:

 ==================   ============
 Field                Value